 - Because of the design, the handle is somewhat twisted, which makes it flawed.

-The best splitting axe that you should own because it comes with everything you need in an axe.
+The best splitting axe that you should own is because it comes with everything you need in an axe.
 The WilFiks chopping axe has a hole in the brim of the handle that makes it easy to carry.
 It also comes with a rubber sheath for travel and storage protection.
 For greater use and longevity, the axe can be resharpened multiple times.

 Our Wood Chopping Axe is made for cutting firewood, logs, kindling, and limbs with ease.
 The optimised blade shape is engineered for optimal efficiency, allowing you to split more one-strike splits in less time.
 Ideal for campers, hikers, outdoor activities, campfire preparation, and gardening.